 There are basically two tiers in GCSE Maths i.e :

 Sadly, it is not as simple as that, though.

 The numerical grade has been assigned to each tier in a particular range.
 The Higher tiers are assigned the numerical grade of 9 to 4 with the grade 3 as the minimum safe zone.
 The foundation tier has the numerical grade range of 5 to 1.

 Both these tiers include such questions which are the same in both.
-Students can expect to achieve a grade in the range of 5 to 3 in both the tiers.

 A reform was introduced in GCSE Maths syllabus and the new GCSE Maths course includes content which is not only more challenging but also more demanding, with a considerable focus on the questions related to problem solving.

-This introduction of new content material has made achieving of the bottom grade in higher tier more demanding as well as the top grade on the foundation tier.
+This introduction of new content material has made achieving the bottom grade in higher tier more demanding as well as the top grade on the foundation tier.

 The topics included in the foundation tier of the GCSE Maths are same as mentioned above, the only difference being the level of difficulty.